jshin313/PicoCTFStreamNotes/README.md

 * For network dumps there are two main tools: Wireshark and NetworkMiner
 * Gynvael recommends working on ctf challenges remotely in most cases since in many cases an exploit could work locally but not remotely (like in the above case).
 * On 64-bit binary exploitation challenges, when passing parameters to functions, ROP is usually the way to get the proper values into registers.
+* calling exit() still means the destructors are still called.
+An attacker can use the destructor call to their advantage.
+Use \_exit instead with the underscore.

 ## TODO
 * Fix all the weird non ascii apostrophes and double quotes